-Any records related to child protection are kept in the individual file for that child.
+Any records related to child protection are kept in an individual child protection file for that child, separate to the pupil file.
 All child protection records are stored securely and confidentially and will be retained for 25 years after the child's date of birth, or until they transfer to another school or educational setting.
 We acknowledge the guidance for transferring records as below.